craigsloggett/terraform-provider-utility-functions/README.md

-# terraform-provider-template
+# Utility Functions

-A GitHub repository template for developing a new Terraform provider.
+The Utility Functions provider is used to add utility functions to a Terraform project.
+The provider has no configuration.

 ## Required Secrets